ekopen/live_trading_engine/market_data_stream/README.md

 ## Details
 - Connects to a Finnhub websocket that streams crypto pricing data (tick level granularity) from Binance for multiple currencies.
 - Retention is capped by both time duration and memory size to optimize storage and keep latency low (configured via Kafka retention policies).
-- Integrated with Prometheus and Grafana to track message throughput, producer health, memory usage, and server metrics.
 - Other modules in the Live Trading Engine subscribe to this Kafka topic.
-For example, the market_data continuously writes streaming data into ClickHouse for historical analysis, while the trading consumes the latest prices for use in trading strategy execution.
+For example, the Market Data Storage module continuously writes streaming data into ClickHouse for historical analysis, while the Systematic Trading module consumes the latest prices for trade execution.

 ## Future Improvements
 - Expand the producer include bid/ask price levels (for higher frequency strategies).
 - Explore partitioning and schema management for scalability as data volume grows.

 ## Known Issues
-- Configuration files may contain redundant or overly complex settings.
+- Create a Grafana alert in case the stream goes down.
+- Reconfigure Docker to have other services go down if the stream goes down.